 San Carlos

 Bar Anita is an absolute must-visit and an island legend.
-During the '60s it was a crucible for the island's nascent hippy culture and is still a hub for local villagers (look out for the post boxes) it makes a superb place to grab a morning coffee, plus it produces its own version of the local liqueur, hierbas ibicencas.
+During the 60s, it was a crucible for the island's nascent hippy culture and is still a hub for the local San Carlos villagers.
+Look out for the original post boxes that still exist inside.
+It makes a superb place to grab a morning coffee, plus it produces its own version of the local liqueur, hierbas ibicencas.

 Down the road towards Santa Eulalia, Las Dalias Café offers a great selection of coffees, with charming space inside and out in a wonderfully rustic yet hip café/restaurant.
 It really is a lovely spot to start your day with a great cup of "Morning Joe" or just to stop awhile for a refuel when in this village.

-Giri Café is set in a 300-year-old townhouse and has charm in spades.
+Giri Café is set in a 300-year-old townhouse, holding just as much charm as the pretty village of San Juan, in which it resides.
 Open from morning till night, you can stop by at any time.
 People really love its sun-drenched garden, which visitors flock to, to unwind and refresh.

 Santa Gertrudis

-Can Tixedó is a hip haven located in the tiny village of Forada, just a ten-minute drive from San Antonio.
-It's a popular place, especially on Saturdays when it's market day and the prices are reasonable.
-Rotating local art displays means there's always something new to enjoy.
+Can Tixedó Art Café is a hip haven located in the tiny village of Forada, just a ten-minute drive from San Antonio.
+It's a popular place, especially on Saturdays when it's market day.
+The prices are reasonable, and they offer a rotating local art display, which means there's always something new to enjoy.